widerload/tech-comms/Ideas.md

             ["don't"]
         ("Q&A")
             ("Why does messenger show random web pages sometimes?")
-            ("You dont need to log out of every app
-            Or turn every device off as soon as you have finished using it") ("What is CAPTCHA?")
+            ("You don't need to log out of every app Or turn every device off as soon as you have finished using it") ("What is CAPTCHA?")
         Reference
 ```

 ### List

 - Use Cases
   - HELP!
     - I Clicked the Link!